Rabbit illnesses caused by parasites can make your rabbit's life miserable, even threaten its survival.

 Ivermectin will wipe out the infestation in a single

 subcutaneous injection.
-Obtain through your vet, or purchase 1% cattle Ivermectin at the feed store or pet shop.
+Obtain through your vet, or purchase 1% cattle Ivermectin at the feed store, pet shop, or below.

 This parasite likes to chew on the fur and skin of the rabbit's body.
 The most common spot to find them is in the triangle behind the rabbit's ears.